 Aside from that, you will also find a fold-out scope, as well as 2x magnifying lens.
 This is especially useful during the day, because it lets your kids look at small details that might be further away, with ease.
 Yes, you can use them at night, but you won’t get too far in terms of image quality.

 The entire thing is powered by three AAA batteries, which are not included unfortunately.
 Oh, and they have a pretty tight fit.
 That means your kids won’t be able to wear them over conventional glasses.
 If you’re okay with that, however, they’re definitely a good choice.

-The first thing you’ll need to know before we get into the goggles themselves is how they differ to the real thing.
+The first thing you’ll need to know before we get into the goggles themselves is how they differ from the real thing.
 And to do that, let’s touch upon how real night vision goggles work.
 Basically, night vision goggles work by amplifying the existing light.
-Even in what appears like pitch black scenarios, there’s a tiny bit of light.
+Even in what appears like pitch-black scenarios, there’s a tiny bit of light.
 Sometimes that’s infrared light, which you can’t see with your naked eyes.
-Well, a pair of night vision goggles will collect that tiny bit of light, and will amplify it quite a bit so you can see what’s going on.
+Well, a pair of night vision goggles will collect that tiny bit of light and will amplify it quite a bit so you can see what’s going on.
 (1)

 So, what should you look for in a night vision goggle for kids?
 Well, first things first, make sure they’re reasonably priced.
 After all, you’re getting them for kids, and they might break them.
 That’s why all the options we’re recommending below are pretty wallet-friendly.

 Then, see if you can actually see anything in the dark with them.
 You actually can get decent night time vision with some of them, as you’ll see with the options below, so this is certainly something worth checking out.